lynnboy/implnote-boost/optional.md

 Differences from STD proposal:

-* Supports bind to reference, specialized for reference and storing pointer for them.
+* Supports bind to lvalue-reference, specialized for reference and storing pointer for them.
 * Constructor `optional(bool, T const&)` and `make_optional(bool, T const&)`
 * Constructors/assignments for `optional<U>`, when `T` can construct from `U`
 * Constructors/assignments for _InPlaceFactory_, but no `in_place_t` constructors.